sourcecred/template-instance/README.md

   ]
 }
 ```
-- To deactivate a plugin, just remove it from the `bundledPlugins` array in the `sourcecred.json` file.
-You can also remove its `config/plugins/OWNER/NAME` directory for good measure.

 5. If you are using the GitHub or Discord plugin, copy the `.env.example` file to a `.env` file: